Why We Choose What We Use

 All of our hardware we use is rated for exterior use.
 All of our doors include lockable latches.
 We use all stainless steel hardware that is in contact with pressure treated wood, to ensure there is no corrosion at points of contact.

 All of our windows (unless specified) are handmade in our shop.
 Framed with a marine grade wood and backed with black PVC coated .5 inch X .5 inch hardware cloth will be sure to keep your flock safe from harm.
-We also include our custom polycarbonate windows or inserts with each window!
+We also include our custom polycarbonate windows with each window!
 This allows you to close off the window of your chicken coop easily for impeding weather, yet still have light and ventilation in the henhouse.